laabidi-ahmed-ai/supervised-unsupervised/README.md

 - Add a **Django** project that loads the trained model

-The deployment code and instructions will live in a dedicated branch for the supervised and unsupervised objectives named (deployment-django).
+The deployment code and instructions will live in a dedicated branch main for the supervised and unsupervised objectives .